devbret/mcp9808-sensor-project/README.md

 ## About

-Code for combining a Raspberry Pi Zero 2 WH computer with an Adafruit MCP9808 temperature sensor.
+Code for combining a Raspberry Pi Zero 2 WH computer with an Adafruit MCP9808 temperature sensor to measure ambient air temperatures.
 The files in this repo are related to [the following Hackaday.io project](https://hackaday.io/project/202152-enviropi-temp-monitor).

 ## Instructions